This chocolate stuffed bread was an accident recipe, but it was a happy accident. Gotta love when you have a winner at first bite!

 Depending on the size of your loaf, the cook time will vary.
 With a normal size serving of bread dough, bake it for 35 minutes, but adjust based on your oven and amount of dough you’re using.
 I baked my smaller dough for 28 minutes, and it was perfect.

-Have you ever had a chocolate stuffed bread?
+Have you ever made chocolate stuffed bread?

 Chocolate Stuffed Bread